LensCherry vs StudioShot: AI Photo Comparison (2026)

 StudioShot uses tiered, one-time pricing.
 You pay once and get a pack of AI headshots.
 Their packages run from about $29 for a basic pack up to $69 for their premium tier with more styles and variations.
 No subscription, no recurring charges.
 You pay, you get your photos, you're done.

-LensCherry costs $29/month and gives you 400 credits.
+LensCherry uses credit packs starting at $4.99 for 10 credits, with larger packs up to $19.99 for 60 credits.
 That covers headshots, but also video generation, virtual try-on, voiceovers, and everything else in the platform.
-There's also a free tier with 15 credits so you can test things out before committing.
+There's also a free tier with 3 credits so you can test things out before committing.

 The pricing math works like this.
 If you need headshots once and you're done, StudioShot's one-time model might cost you less overall.
-But if you need photos regularly, for a growing team, seasonal updates, marketing content, dating profiles, or social media, LensCherry's subscription gives you far more volume and variety for $29/month.
+But if you need photos regularly, for a growing team, seasonal updates, marketing content, dating profiles, or social media, LensCherry's credit packs give you far more volume and variety, and credits never expire.

-Worth noting: LensCherry's 400 monthly credits cover the entire creative suite, not just headshots.
-So that $29 gets you professional photos, videos, and voiceovers all in one place.
+Worth noting: LensCherry's credit packs cover the entire creative suite, not just headshots.
+So your credits get you professional photos, videos, and voiceovers all in one place, and they never expire.

 Both tools produce professional-quality headshots that look natural and polished.
 StudioShot has focused specifically on headshots, and that focus shows.
 Their results are consistently clean with good lighting and professional backgrounds.